humblec/dockit/README.md

 Step 3: Verify there exist a binary called 'dockit`

-Step 4: If possible , install docker-io package in your distro(ex: fedora/centos/rhel)

-Step 5: Read dockit's help
+Step 4: Read dockit's help

 ```
 #dockit --help
 ```

-Step 6: If you are planning to use it for gluster deployment ( -g option flag ) and for automatic volume creation (--gv), there are 2 ways to give input:
+Step 5: If you are planning to use it for gluster deployment ( -g option flag ) and for automatic volume creation (--gv), there are 2 ways to give input:

 1) Give the configuration manually.